7th Annual Women's Conference Speakers

 Success Stories: Women, Work and the Will to Lead

-Katherine Oyama is Sr. Policy Counsel for Google, where she focuses on copyright, creativity, and trademark law and policy.
+Katherine Oyama is Senior Policy Counsel for Google, where she focuses on copyright, creativity, and trademark law and policy.
 From 2009 to 2011, she worked in the Office of the Vice President as Associate Counsel and Deputy Counsel to Vice President Joseph R. Biden.
 Prior to her government service, Katherine was a litigation associate at Wilmer Cutler Pickering Hale & Dorr’s Washington office, where she worked on intellectual property cases, government and regulatory litigation, and pro bono matters.
 She previously worked for a New York-based strategy consulting firm, a Silicon Valley-based Internet start-up, and a Washington-based public interest research organization.
 Katherine is a graduate of Smith College, where she graduated with high honors in Government, and the University of California, Berkeley School of Law (Boalt Hall), where she served as senior articles editor of the Berkeley Technology Law Journal.
 She recently testified before Congress on issues relating to copyright, trademark, and Internet policy.

 Caroline Choi is vice president, Energy and Environmental Policy for Southern California Edison (SCE), responsible for analysis of federal and state energy and environmental policies; analysis and development of a long-term environmental, energy and technology strategy for SCE; and directing case management for key regulatory filings.